Man survives attack by black bear in Sierra Nevada foothills

 The man tried to hide behind a tree, but the mother bear found him and attacked him, the fire district said.

+"We feel blessed," Silfies said.
+"We were there to be able to help this kid in need because it was one of these situations that it could have been life or death."

+The new friendship has blossomed for the family and the man, who returned Tuesday to thank them.

-He suffered scratches and multiple bite marks, which firefighters said is consistent with a typical female bear attack.
+The scratches and multiple bite marks he suffered are consistent with a typical female bear attack, firefighters said.

-After the attack, the man ran away and jumped on the hood of a nearby parked car, which then caused the owner to come out.
-After the owner of the car started to make loud noises, the bears took off.
+The Tuolumne County Sheriff's Office said the bear was gone when deputies arrived.
+The California Department of Fish and Wildlife is taking over the investigation.

+CDFW has not said what will happen to the bear if/when it's found.

 Long Barn is about 130 miles southeast of Sacramento.